csjoshc/file-document-generator/README.md

 To be implemented features
-- be able to code in tags such as 'b' or 'd' for each job and pull different cover letters or different resumes for different job classifications (still autofilling as appropriate) To add:
+- be able to code in tags such as 'b' or 'd' for each job and pull different cover letters or different resumes for different job classifications (still autofilling as appropriate)

+To add:
 - GUI

 Reminder on GitHub usage:
 * must create new branch on github before trying to push to it from bash*
+* make sure this has no missing files compared to the clone from master or else files will dissapear*
+- git fetch
 - cd to ~/file-document-generator
 - git commit -a -m "Message here"
 - git checkout v#